ntex-rs/examples/middleware/README.md

 ### simple::SayHi

-A minimal middleware demonstrating the sequence of operations in an actix middleware.
+A minimal middleware demonstrating the sequence of operations in an ntex middleware.
-There is a second version of the same middleware using `wrap_fn` which shows how easily a middleware can be implemented in actix.
+There is a second version of the same middleware using `wrap_fn` which shows how easily a middleware can be implemented in ntex.